Xilinx/finn/transformer_examples/tinydeit/README.md

 constant-weight nodes (patch embedding and classifier head) were eight-bit.
 No defensible production accuracy measurement is available for this model.

+For both retained configurations, the exact prepared model recorded in the signoff evidence was compared with its unrolled, specialized FINN reference by C++ simulation using seed 1.
+Both `[1, 1000]` outputs matched exactly (`max_abs_diff=0.0`, `atol=0.001`).
+This verifies the graph rolling and specialization flow; it is separate from classifier accuracy.

 The W4A4 model was a QAT handoff smoke checkpoint trained and validated on a tiny subset.
 Its recorded accuracy is poor and must not be treated as a model quality result.

-The exact timing metrics, resource counts, and SHA-256 hashes of the prepared models, DCPs, timing reports, and rejected single-frame RTL artifacts are retained in `results/vck190_signoff.json`.
+The exact timing metrics, resource counts, and SHA-256 hashes of the prepared models, DCPs, original and independent validation reports, software-verification inputs and outputs, and rejected single-frame RTL artifacts are retained in `results/vck190_signoff.json`.
 The folding configurations are committed, while the generated models, Vivado projects, and DCPs are not committed because they are large build artifacts and may carry separate model or tool licensing terms.